 8. Moving Forward

-Some people move more quickly through the stages than others, depending on their temperament, life experiences, degree of control and so on.
-People may regress to an earlier stage depending on their situation.
+Some people move more quickly through the stages than others.
+Deciding factors are their temperament, life experiences, degree of control and so on.
+People may also regress to an earlier stage depending on their situation.

-An effective change agent is able to plot where people are on the transition curve, and respond appropriately.
+An effective change agent is able to plot where people are on Kotter's Transition Curve - and respond appropriately.

 It is possible that some people are not able to move forward and "get stuck" in the stages of denial, disillusionment or hostility.
 You might find it difficult to accept that you cannot help everyone move through the change process, despite your best efforts.